Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth.rst

 Now, a lot of settings will appear, most of which we'll ignore for now.

-That's all you need to do to set your cloth up for animating, but if you hit :kbd:`Alt-A`, your lovely fabric will just drop very un-spectacularly.
+That's all you need to do to set your cloth up for animating, but if you press :kbd:`Alt-A`, your lovely fabric will just drop very un-spectacularly.
 That's what we'll cover in the next two sections about pinning and colliding.